 Navigating customs and immigration processes can be stressful at the best of times.
 Enter a global pandemic, and it can be hard to know which the best course of action is.

 Given the circumstances, however, it’s hardly practical to try to book yourself onto the next flight home.
 Instead, US Citizenship and Immigration Services (USCIS) have laid out a set of guidelines for those caught out by the pandemic and stuck in the US.
-For more complicated cases, it may be worthwhile consulting with an immigration lawyer, who should be able to give more detailed advice.
+For more complicated cases, it may be worthwhile consulting with a lawyer, who should be able to give more detailed advice.

 Apply for an extension